Guide: The Sangre de Cristo Range Traverse

 A lovely bed of tundra and small flowers between Lakes Peak and Thirsty Peak has been the sight of two of my own bivvies.
 The first seemed angelic, the second ending in the morning after enduring a violent wind storm that tore my shelter apart, having me clutching what was left of of my gear in the fetal position for hours.

-Cottonwood Peak marks a transition point between the high peaks of the route with much lower peaks to the north.
-It’s still many miles to treeline and miles still to free, running water.
+Cottonwood Peak marks a transition point between the high peaks on the southerly side of the route with much lower peaks to the north.
+It’s still many miles until treeline and miles still until free, running water.
 Turn around south for perhaps the second most impressive view of the Sangres, where an ocean of peaks – the majority of them you’ve summited – can be seen all together in one view.
 On a clear day, even the Southwest ridge of Little Bear should also still be viewable in the far distance.

 You’ll encounter some loose rock descending Cottonwood Peak, so keep your wits about you.